lubiah/kudadamold/src/routes/blog/_blog/python-count-in-javascript/index.md

   - find item number array
   - javascript array count
 date: 2021-10-23
+last_updated: "2021-10-23 20:45"
 ---

 <p class="intro">
     If you are coming from a Python background, then you obviously know about the <code>count</code> method in the list class.
 </p>

 In JavaScript, there is nothing as the count method.
 For those of you who don't know what the `count` method does is that, it counts the number of times an item appears in an array.
 For example, say we are having an array	 called numbers and we want to find the number of times the number two appeared in the array, this is how we would do it in Python.

 ```python
 numbers = [1,2,3,4,5,2,3,4,2,4,2]